Tobias-Kohn/TigerPython-Parser/README.md

 ### NPM Package

-You can point to this Github repository as an NPM dependency.
+You can point to this GitHub repository as an NPM dependency.
 Add the following line to your `"dependencies"` in your `package.json`:

     "tigerpython-parser": "git+https://github.com/Tobias-Kohn/TigerPython-Parser.git",